 Both PVCu and composite doors will provide many benefits.
 Composite doors may suit a family with a higher budget, whereas PVCu doors are of a sufficient quality for an affordable price.
 Consider the factors that you value most.
 Is security important in your home?
 Do you like having a choice in colour and styles?
 Our tips can make your door search easier, and help you find your dream door to complete your home.

-What is the difference between UPVC and composite doors?
+What is the difference between a PVCu and composite door?

 01223 653 444